alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Making Service and Infrastructure Changes

-Modify the client to retry, with exponential backoff and jitter.4
+Modify the client to retry, with exponential backoff and jitter

 Set up fallback paths that capture the request for eventual execution, which can take place on the server or on the client.